ronnyml/snowplow-wiki/technical-documentation/4-storage/Canonical-event-model.md

 <a name="customunstruct" />
 #### 2.3.10 Custom unstructured events

+Custom unstructured events are a flexible tool that enable Snowplow users to define their own event types and send them into Snowplow.

+When a user sends in a custom unstructured event, they do so as a JSON of name-value properties, that conforms to a JSON schema defined for the event earlier.

+The complete JSON envelop for the event is loaded into the `atomic.events` table, in the `unstruct_event` field as shown below:

 | **Field**        | **Type** | **Description** | **Reqd?** | **Impl?** | **Example**    |
 |:-----------------|:---------|:----------------|:----------|:----------|:---------------|
 | `unstruct_event` | JSON     | Name of the event | Yes     | Yes       | {"schema":"iglu:com.mycompany/product_view/jsonschema/1-0-1", "data":{"sku":"14424"}} |

+In addition, for Snowplow users running Redshift, the unstructured event is shredded into its own table in Amazon Redshift.
+The fields in this table will be determined by the JSON schema defined for the event in advance.
+Users can query just the table for that particular unstructured event, if that's all that's required for their analysis, or join that table back to the `atomic.events` table by `atomic.my_example_unstructured_event_table.root_id = atomic.events.root_id`.

 Back to [top](#top).